rr-/szurubooru/doc/INSTALL.md

     Some users may wish to access the service at a different base URI, such as `http://example.com/szuru/`, commonly when sharing multiple HTTP services on one domain using a reverse proxy.
-This can be configured in either of the following ways:

-    - Set the 'domain' value in `config.yaml` to include the prefix, i.e.:
-      `domain: "http://example.com/szuru"  # omit trailing slash`
-    - Configure the reverse proxy to pass the `X-Forwarded-Prefix` header.
+For szurubooru to handle links properly, you must configure the reverse proxy to pass the new URL prefix (in this case `/szuru`) in the `X-Forwarded-Prefix` header.

     Note that this will require a reverse proxy to function.
 You should set your reverse proxy to proxy `http(s)://example.com/szuru` to